 Difficult to Detect Early

 Because the pancreas is hidden behind other organs, healthcare providers cannot see or feel the tumors during routine exams.
-Because it is often found late and spreads quickly, pancreatic cancer can be difficult to treat.
+Because it is often found late and spreads quickly, pancreatic cancer treatment can be difficult.

 How is Pancreatic Cancer Diagnosed?

 Physicians use the following tests to confirm a diagnosis of cancer of the pancreas

 Pancreatic cancer treatment is based on its stage.
 It is difficult to stage pancreatic cancer accurately using imaging tests.

 Doctors must do their best to decide before surgery whether there is a good chance the cancer can be completely removed.
 Surgeons usually consider an exocrine pancreatic cancer completely removable by surgery if it is staged as T1, T2, or T3.
 That means it doesn't extend far beyond the pancreas, especially into nearby large blood vessels (T4).

 There is no accurate way to assess the tumor's spread to the lymph nodes before surgery.

 Chemotherapy is the standard treatment for locally advanced cancers of the pancreas, in which the tumor has grown into nearby blood vessels and other tissues, but has not spread to the liver or distant organs.

 Chemotherapy may shrink the cancer enough to allow it to be removed completely with surgery, or the treatment may help some patients live longer even if the cancer doesn't shrink enough to be able to be removed.